Skip to content

 Using Jupyter with a Tykky installation

-The best way to use Jupyter in Puhti is with Puhti webinterface.
+The best way to use Jupyter in Puhti or Mahti is with the web interface.
 See Jupyter application page for details how to use your own Tykky installation with Puhti web interface Jupyter.

 Pip with Conda